As Brazil’s wetlands burned, government did little to help

 “The wind changed direction,” Divino Humberto said dejectedly.
 “It (the fire) is going into the forest.”

-Brazil’s defense ministry told the AP that numbers vary day to day, but on Sept.
+Brazil’s Defense Ministry told the AP that numbers vary day to day, but on Sept.
 14, the navy had 172 service members in the Pantanal in Mato Grosso, along with 139 federal agents and 11 aircraft.
 That same day, the Mato Grosso state firefighters corps said the count of navy and agents was only 60, and there was just one plane.

 During the five days AP journalists traveled the Pantanal this month, they didn’t see a single member of Brazil’s armed forces.

-The defense ministry didn’t respond to AP questions about the disparity between its figures and those from the firefighters.
+The Defense Ministry didn’t respond to AP questions about the disparity between its figures and those from the firefighters.

 The Chico Mendes Institute, which administers federal parks for the Environment Ministry, hired five planes to drop water in Mato Grosso, a ministry statement said.